Back to Sustainability

 In 2022, the ACCC (Australian Competition and Consumer Commission) reviewed 247 businesses across eight sectors for environmental claims.
 The findings were damning:

-- The textiles, garments, and shoes sector ranked second worst at 67% — two out of every three brands making claims the ACCC found problematic
+• The clothing and footwear sector ranked second worst at 66% - two out of every three brands making claims the ACCC found problematic

 Roughly 60% of sustainability claims across fashion are unsubstantiated or misleading.
 And only 20% of consumers actually believe brand sustainability claims, according to a 2025 Blue Yonder survey.
 Which means most of us already suspect we're being lied to - we just don't know exactly how.